webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/consorts-with-the-dead.md

+---
+aliases:
----,aliases:,- consorts with the dead,tags:,- Compendium/CSRD/en/Foci,---
+- consorts with the dead
+tags:
+- Compendium/CSRD/en/Foci
+---

 The dead answer your questions, and their reanimated corpses serve you.
  ### Intrusion